RishiMk/Project/README.md

 # Project
-Here are some of my projects in which i have created apps functions
+Here are some of my projects in java, Python